 may cause pus, mucus, and bleeding.

-In most cases, ulcerative colitis starts between the ages of 15 and 30.
-Sometimes
+In most cases, ulcerative colitis starts between ages15 and 30.
+Sometimes children

-children and older people get it.
-It affects both men and women and seems to run in
+and older people get it.
+It affects both men and women.
+It seems to run in some families

 Ulcerative colitis is a long-term (chronic) disease.
 There may be times when your

-symptoms go away and you are in remission for months or even years.
+symptoms go away and you're in remission for months or even years.
 But the symptoms

 will come back.

-If only your rectum is affected, your risk of colon cancer is not higher than normal.
+If only your rectum is affected, your risk for colon cancer isn't higher than normal.

-Your risk is higher than normal if the disease affects part of your colon, and greatest
+Your risk is higher than normal if the disease affects part of your colon.
+The risk